Deep Synoptic Array Science: Searching for Long Duration Radio Transients with the DSA-110: Discussion

 \subsection{Relevant Noise Estimates for Long and Short Periods}

-For this discussion, we partition the analysis at pulse period $P=T_{\rm obs}=5$\,minutes; for $P<T_{\rm obs}$, we assume that the LPRT is always ``on", thus, if the flux exceeds the instantaneous noise level $6\sigma_{\rm srch}$ in any $5-$minute observation, it will be detected.
+For this discussion, we partition the analysis at pulse period {$P=\hat{f}T_{\rm obs}=\hat{f}\times(5$\,minutes$)=2\,$minutes; for $P<\hat{f}T_{\rm obs}$}, we assume that the LPRT is always ``on", thus, if the flux exceeds the {90\% completeness threshold $25\sigma$ (see Section~\ref{sec:detrate}}) in any $5-$minute observation, it will be detected.
 Therefore, for each $3^\circ\times3^\circ$ grid cell, we take the minimum noise estimate among each contributing observing day as the relevant detection limit.
-The median among all grid cells is then $\sigma_{\rm srch,P<5\,min}\approx 40\,$mJy.
+The median among all grid cells is then {$\sigma_{\rm srch,P<2\,min}\approx 40\,$mJy}.